Brand Name

 amiodarone: Increased risk of arrhythmias from hypokalemia

-chloral hydrate: Possibly diaphoresis, hot flashes, and hypertension
+chloral hydrate: Possibly diaphoresis, hot flashes,

 digoxin: Increased risk of digitalis toxicity related to hypokalemia

-insulin, oral antidiabetic drugs: Increased blood glucose level
+insulin, oral antidiabetic drugs: Increased blood

 lithium: Increased risk of lithium toxicity